laurentverbruggen/concourse-bitbucket-pullrequest-resource/README.md

 * `paths`: *Optional (default "[]" - matches all).* If specified (as a list of regular expression patterns), only changes to the specified files will be built.

+* `ignore_paths`: *Optional (default "[]" - matches nothing).* If specified (as a list of regular expression patterns), changes to the specified files will not be built, unless other paths have also been changed.

 ## Behavior

 ### `check`: Search for pull requests to build.